nejukmaster/ProjectA/ProjectA/Assets/Character/Shader/README.md

 ### Body Shader With Diffuse Wraping and Normal Map

-Body Shader is not necessary to show as smoothly as Skin Shader so Normal dot Light value is used only.
+Body Shader does not necessarily have to show as smoothly as Skin Shader so Normal dot Light value is used only.
 And the clothes should show wrinkles, So that, I apply normal mapping to shader.

 _Diffuse Map of Clothes_